On the Pricing of Storable Commodities: Commodity pricing formula

 Then a short calculation shows that

 and hence that

 Putting these results together, we deduce that the price of the commodity at $t$ is given by

-Observe that the first term in (\ref{eq:26}) is essentially the annuity valuation of a constant dividend rate set at the reversion level $\theta$, together with a correction term to adjust for the present level of the dividend rate.
+Observe that the first term in (\ref{commodity price}) is essentially the annuity valuation of a constant dividend rate set at the reversion level $\theta$, together with a correction term to adjust for the present level of the dividend rate.
 The second term, on the other hand, represents the contribution from the noisy observation of the future dividend flow.

-Several interesting observations can be made regarding the weight factor $z_t$ given by (\ref{eq:25}), which clearly lies between zero and one for all $t$.
-For large $\psi$ and/or large $\sigma$, the value of $z_t$ tends to unity; whereas for small $\psi$ and/or small $\sigma$, the value of $z$ tends to 0.
+Several interesting observations can be made regarding the weight factor (\ref{z}), which lies between zero and one for all $t$.
+For large $\psi$ and/or large $\sigma$, the value of $z_t$ tends to unity; for small $\psi$ and/or small $\sigma$, the value of $z$ tends to 0.
 Hence, if the market information has a low noise content, or if the volatility of the convenience dividend is high, then market participants also rely heavily on the information available about the future in their determination of the price, rather than assuming that the current value of the dividend is a good indicator for the future.

 Conversely, in the absence of a strong signal concerning the future dividend flow, an annuity valuation based on the current dividend level will dominate the price.
-We see therefore that important intuitive characteristics are encoded explicitly in the pricing formula (\ref{eq:26}).
-Indeed, (\ref{eq:26}) captures rather well the idea of information-based asset pricing, showing how varying amounts of information about the future can affect the development of prices, and that prices typically represent a kind of compromise between what we know for sure at some given time, and the less trustworthy but nevertheless significant intelligence that we may possess regarding events that lay ahead.
+We see therefore that important intuitive characteristics are encoded explicitly in the pricing formula (\ref{commodity price}).
+Indeed, (\ref{commodity price}) captures rather well the idea of information-based asset pricing, showing how varying amounts of information about the future can affect the development of prices, and that prices typically represent a kind of compromise between what we know for sure at some given time, and the less trustworthy but nevertheless significant intelligence that we may possess regarding events that lay ahead.

-In the special case for which the interest rate is constant, the valuation formula (\ref{eq:26}) simplifies somewhat to give the following:
+In the special case for which the interest rate is constant, the valuation formula (\ref{commodity price}) simplifies somewhat to give the following:

 where the weight factors are